Danish Red Cross

 The International Red Cross and Red Crescent Movement runs a range of reference centres around the world that provide specialised knowledge and services to Movement members on specific humanitarian and development issues.

-We host the Reference Centre for Psychosocial Support (the PS Centre) in Copenhagen.
-For many years, the PS Centre has helped us promote psychosocial wellbeing and played a significant role in building our technical expertise in mental health and psychosocial support, which is a core component of our international activities.
+We host the Red Cross Red Crescent Movement MHPSS Hub in Copenhagen.
+The Movement Hub helps us promote psychosocial wellbeing and plays a significant role in building our technical expertise in mental health and psychosocial support, which is a core component of our international activities.

 In addition, we have framework agreements with the Livelihoods Reference Centre, the Climate Change Reference Centre, and the 510 initiatives, which seek to improve humanitarian action through digital and data-based solutions.